hellogcc/osdt-weekly/events/2020-07-19-RISCV-love-V8-meetup.md

-# [Draft] OSDT Meetup: RISC-V ❤️ V8 2020-07-19
+# OSDT Meetup: RISC-V ❤️ V8 2020-07-19

 Hi all,

-We have two good news in this week: on Tuesday the PLCT lab released the initial source code which could run helloworld.js on QEMU and real RISC-V64GC board; the next day a better version had been released by FutureWei and RIOS Lab.
+We have two good news in this week: on Tuesday the PLCT lab released the initial V8 source code which could run helloworld.js on QEMU and real RISC-V64GC board;
+the next day a better version had been released by FutureWei and RIOS Lab.

 We definitely need a technical meetup for both teams and the whole RISC-V community.
 A Zoom meeting will be hold by OSDT community, on the Date below.